What happens if your car title is signed but never transferred?

-As a seller, that's one reason it's essential to report the car as sold with the DMV and make sure that you have completed the transfer of title process.
+As a seller, it is essential to report the car as sold with the DMV and make sure that you have completed the transfer of title process.
 Ensure as the seller that you also have filed any release of liability forms as well as keeping copies for your records.
 Neglecting to do so can cause you as the seller to be liable for the actions of the purchaser of the vehicle.

 What is Title Jumping?